Candidates, Elections,

 attacks on his opponent.

-than a series of discrete units."
-Attitudes are projected
+message rather than a series of discrete units."
+Attitudes

-by corporate elites through the advertising industry; their themes
+are projected by corporate elites through the advertising industry;

-are aired in the mass media constantly, repeatedly, in a collage
+their themes are aired in the mass media constantly, repeatedly,

-of images.
-With almost every major advertiser from brewers to
+in a collage of images.
+With almost every major advertiser from

-automakers proclaiming in one form or another in 1984 that "the
+brewers to automakers proclaiming in one form or another in 1984

-pride is back; born in America," it seems understandable
+that "the pride is back; born in America," it seems

-that the political messages with the most persuasive appeal would
+understandable that the political messages with the most persuasive

-social programs, and cultural chauvinism.
-The same images sold
+fewer social programs, and cultural chauvinism.
+The same images

 ads featured crowds of flag-waving Americans and showed him visiting